History of Michigan in Timeline

 2009: GM and Chrysler Restructuring

-In 2009, General Motors (GM) and Chrysler emerged from Chapter 11 restructurings, with financing provided by the U.S. and Canadian governments.
+Since 2009, GM, Ford and Chrysler have managed a significant reorganization of their benefit funds structure after a volatile stock market.
+In 2009, GM and Chrysler emerged from Chapter 11 restructurings with financing provided in part by the U.S. and Canadian governments.

 2010: Detroit Metropolitan Airport Ranking